RakhithJK/wazuh-wazuh-qa-wiki/Installing-ElasticSearch.md

 # Installing ElasticSearch

-First of all, this is the official [download page](https://www.elastic.co/downloads/elasticsearch).
+First of all, this is the official [download page](https://www.elastic.co/downloads/elasticsearch) where you can find the official documentation to install ES for all systems.

 ## Debian